SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Why do people want to join a club?

-- They believe the activity would be enjoyable
+- They believe the activity would be enjoyable.
-- They believe they'll learn something from the activity
+- They believe they'll learn something from the activity.
 - They believe they'll be able to hang out with fun nice people.

 I will henceforth link all my arguments to these impacts of joy, growth, and community.